nickoala/telepot/REFERENCE.md

 ```

 <a id="telepot-async"></a>
-## `telepot.async` module (Python 3.4.2 or newer)
+## `telepot.async` module (Python 3.5+)

-#### To all Async Version Users
-I am going to stop supporting Python 3.4 on around May 31<sup>th</sup>, 2016. **Async support will start at Python 3.5.1.** Keyword `async` and `await` will be used.
-Main reason for the change is that **it is much easier to ensure closing of connection using `async with`**, which is not available in Python 3.4.
-Let's all move with the times, and not get bogged down by the past.

-Currently, telepot's async version already works with Python 3.5.1.

-**This announcement only concerns telepot's async version.
-Traditional version is not affected.**

----

-This package mirrors the traditional version of telepot to make use of the `asyncio` module of Python 3.4.
+This package mirrors the traditional version of telepot to make use of the `asyncio` module of Python 3.5.
 Nearly all methods share identical signatures with their traditional siblings, except that blocking methods now become **coroutines** and are often called with `yield from`.

 If you find this part of documentations wanting, always refer back to the traditional counterparts.
 It is easy to adapt examples from there to here - just remember to `yield from` coroutines.